YunaBraska/Rest-in-Peace/README.md

 # Rest in Peace - API Design

-A modern, pragmatic approach to designing REST APIs that prioritize **functionality**, **consistency**, and **ease of use** while eliminating unnecessary complexity and edge-case-driven conventions.
+A modern, pragmatic approach to designing REST APIs that prioritize **functionality**, **consistency**, and **ease of use** while eliminating unnecessary complexity.
 This eliminates 99% of REST API design headaches.
 You may not agree with every guideline and might have a few “WTF” moments, but the goal is to avoid wasting time on designing or reinventing APIs and just focus on building them.